Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 The interview panel’s main aim is to find out whether you meet the requirements of the person specification for the post for which you are applying, and to make sure that only the best candidates are selected in this highly competitive process.

-The interviews date will be confirmed closer to the time, unless published on the main advert.
+The interview date will be confirmed closer to the time, unless published on the main advert.

 The invitation to interview will explain what will be required from you at the interview.